2022 Chevrolet Silverado 1500 Trim Levels, Configurations & Comparisons.

 Here's a look at all eight trim levels of the Chevrolet Silverado 1500.
 Each model will be compared to the trim level above and below it.
 All of the differences will be highlighted in order to help potential buyers make the best choice.

-Compare the 2022 Chevrolet Silverado 1500 WT vs Custom Trim Levels.
-What Is the Difference?
+Compare the WT vs Custom Trims.
+What is the difference?

 The WT trim is your basic, stripped-down work truck.
 In fact, the WT actually stands for work truck.
 The WT is available in all three cab variations.
 All three bed lengths are available as well.
 Buyers can even choose between 2WD and 4WD for this base model of the Silverado 1500.
 The Custom trim offers all of these same options.